williamweckl/star_wars_api/priv/doc/developing.md

 make docker.code.format
 ```

-The command usually does not have an output, it just formats the files.
+The command usually does not have any output, it just formats the files.
 You can run `git status` to see the files changed.

 ## Running tests